sablier-labs/docs/docs/contracts/v2/guides/04-hooks.md

 :::caution

-While it isn't mandatory, we highly recommend implementing the `onStreamCanceled` and, more importantly, the `onStreamWithdrawn` hook.
+While it isn't mandatory, we highly recommended implementing the `onStreamCanceled` hook and, more importantly, the `onStreamWithdrawn` hook.
 Doing so enables your contract to keep its internal accounting updated accurately.

 :::